 Hello there!
 Welcome to my blog, the Nordic Nibbler.

 Here, I will be talking about my most favorite thing in the world – FOOD.
 And since I am a British transplant in Oslo, I will be talking about Norwegian food and in detail, about the food I love, the restaurants I eat in, my favorite supermarkets, what I love to cook and more.

 I will also address the common misconceptions about Norwegian food and supermarkets – that both are bland and depressing.
 Well, it can partly be that.
-But I have a little secret, every single time I go out for a vacation in the United States with my family, there are times when I get to rest in my wood garage door in Peoria, think about Norwegian food and how much I miss it.
+But I have a little secret, every single time I go out for a vacation in the United States with my family, there are times when I get to rest after a long day working on my home garage door repair in Tucson, and think about Norwegian food and how much I miss it.
 Oh yeah, when I go out of Norway, I always miss the fresh seafood, especially the salmon and big crabs that I love eating in Oslo.

 Of course, Norway is known for its seafood.
 No Norwegian table is complete without seafood on it.
 In fact, Norwegians love it so much that they eat seafood several times a day, in different types of food preparation – smoked, fried, salted, poached, grilled, dried, cured and what have you.
 As a matter of fact, the most popular Norwegian dishes include the fiskesuppe or fish soup, Rokt laks or smoked salmon, gravlaks or salmon fillets and sild or pickled herring.